 In all aerobic organisms, oxygen plays a vital role in the conversion of reducing equivalents into the universal cellular energy currency ATP.
 During the last step of respiration, terminal oxidases catalyze the highly exergonic reduction of molecular oxygen to water.
 This reaction is coupled to the formation of a transmembrane electrochemical proton gradient (or proton motive force, pmf), which is harnessed by the ATP synthase to recycle ATP from ADP and inorganic phosphate.
-In contrast to this well controlled reaction, adventitious single electron transfer to molecular oxygen results in formation of reactive oxygen species (ROS), representing incompletely reduced oxygen variants such as superoxide $(O_2^{-})$ , hydrogen peroxide $(H_2O_2)$ and hydroxyl radical $(OH^-)$ .
-Depending of their concentration, ROS can either be toxic or function as signalling molecules, p ayir g important roles in normal physiological and pathophysiological processes.
-High and sustained concentrations of ROS are known to have deleterious effects on cellular health by oxidizing the three major biomolecule classes DNA, proteins, and lipids.
-Is molecular oxygen preferably partitions into the lipophilic environment of the monicrane, the electron transfer reactions of the membrane embedded respiratory chain crzymes are a prominent source of ROS, e.g. at the flavin sites of complex $I^3$ and $II^4$ and the ubiquinol oxidation center of complex $III^5$ .
-Single electron transfer to molecular o.y get yields superoxide, which shows relatively mild deleterious cellular effects, but has been shown to directly damage the metal centers of enzymes.
-In eukaryotes, superovide is actively produced by the enzyme NADPH oxidase as a second messenger, but also to serve as a first line of defense against bacterial infections7-9.
-In prokaryotes, extrace.'un superoxide production has been observed in marine bacteria to support metal uptake1°, as well as in Enterococcus faecalis, E. coli and Vibrio cholerae11-13.
-The main defense mechanism is production of superoxide dismutase, first described in 1969, which greatly accelerates the disproportionation of two superoxide molecules to one molecule of hydrogen peroxide and one molecule of oxygen.
-Some twenty years later, a second enzyme, superoxide reductase, was described in anaerobic bacteria to react specifically with superoxide, forming hydrogen peroxide using reduced rubredoxin as electron donor.
+In contrast to this well controlled reaction, adventitious single electron transfer to molecular oxygen results in formation of reactive oxygen species (ROS), representing incompletely reduced oxygen variants such as superoxide (O2-), hydrogen peroxide (H2O2) and hydroxyl radical (OH-).
+Depending on their concentration, ROS can either be toxic or function as signalling molecules, playing important roles in normal physiological and pathophysiological processes1.
+High and sustained concentrations of ROS are known to have deleterious effects on cellular health by oxidizing the three major biomolecule classes DNA, proteins, and lipids2.
+As molecular oxygen preferably partitions into the lipophilic environment of the membrane, the electron transfer reactions of the membrane embedded respiratory chain enzymes are a prominent source of ROS, e.g. at the flavin sites of complex I3 and II4 and the ubiquinol oxidation center of complex III5.
+Single electron transfer to molecular oxygen yields superoxide, which shows relatively mild deleterious cellular effects, but has been shown to directly damage the metal centers of enzymes6.
+In eukaryotes, superoxide is actively produced by the enzyme NAPDH oxidase as a second messenger, but also to serve as a first line of defense against bacterial infections7-9.
+In prokaryotes, extracellular superoxide production has been observed in marine bacteria to support metal uptake10, and as well as in Enterococcus faecalis, E. coli and Vibrio cholerae11-13.
+The main defense mechanism is production of superoxide dismutase, first described in 1969, which greatly accelerates the disproportionation of two superoxide molecules to one molecule of hydrogen peroxide and one molecule of oxygen^{14,15}.
+Some twenty years later, a second enzyme, superoxide reductase, was described in anaerobic bacteria to react specifically with superoxide, forming hydrogen peroxide using reduced rubredoxin as electron donor16.

-Yet another 20 years later, in 2018, our groups described a third, membrane-embedded enzyme, encoded by the Escherichia coli gene cybB with the gene product known as cytochrome $b{561}$ (CybB).
-In contrast to the two other enzymes, CybB catalyzes the oxidation of superoxide to oxygen and transfers the extracted electron to the oxidized quinone pool in the membrane (Fig. 1A).
+Yet another 20 years later, in 2018, our groups described a third, membrane-embedded enzyme, encoded by the Escherichia coli gene cybB with the gene product known as cytochrome b{561} (CybB).
+In contrast to the two other enzymes, CybB catalyzes the oxidation of superoxide to oxygen and transfers the extracted electron to the oxidized quinone pool in the membrane17 (Fig. 1A).
 Therefore, CybB is a superoxide:ubiquinone oxidoreductase or, in short, superoxide oxidase (SOO).
 The crystal structure and functional data suggested that in the forward reaction, superoxide binds to a patch of positively charged amino acid residues at the periplasmic surface.
 This triggers a transmembrane electron transfer reaction via two b-type hemes, and the reduction of ubiquinone bound near the cytoplasmic surface of the protein (Fig. 1A).
-The two hemes show a close edge-to-edge distance of 11 Å allowing a fast electron transfer.
-When CybB was mixed with reduced ubiquinol, the reverse reaction, i.e., reduction of CybB hemes and production of superoxide was observed.
-The direction of catalysis under physiological conditions and the meta'sonthological conditions and the meta'sonthological the However, mRNA levels of cybB were found to be the more than 10-times higher in the exponential than in the stationary phase whilst their gunaffected by the presence of oxygen.
+The two hemes show a close edge-to-edge distance of 11 Å allowing a fast electron transfer^{18,19}.
+When CybB was mixed with reduced ubiquinol, the reverse reaction, i.e., reduction of CybB hemes and production of superoxide, was observed.
+The direction of catalysis under physiological conditions and the metabolic role of CybB are unknown.
+However, mRNA levels of cybB were found to be more than 10-times higher in the exponential than in the stationary phase whilst being unaffected by the presence of oxygen17.